 (Ottakringer Brewery – one of the locations that has participated in a previous Open House Wien)

-Think of Vienna and you probably think of palaces, museums, and churches (and, possibly, chocolate cake).
-But this is a city of almost 2 million people, and most of us don’t live or work in a Baroque masterpiece (sadly).
+Think of Vienna and you probably think of palaces, museums, churches and, possibly, chocolate cake.
+But this is a city of almost two million people, and most of us don’t live or work in a Baroque masterpiece (sadly).

 Nor has architecture stood still since someone decided to build a nice place in the country for Eleonore of Gonzaga in 1642.